Behind the camera: This picture was part of a series that Special Forces troops took as souvenir pictures of them ‘posing’ with John Walker Lindh

 Prision Uprising at Qali-i-Jangi fortress near Mazar-e Sharif

-About 300 Taliban entered Qali-i-Jangi, a 19th century fortress on Nov 24, 2001.
+About 300 Taliban entered Qali-i-Jangi, a 19th-century fortress on Nov 24, 2001.
 Many of them where Non-Afghan fighters who felt they had been betrayed as they had been promised to be deported if they surrendered, not taken to the Qali-i-Jangi prison.
-An uprising was sparked on the 25th and over the course of the next 8 days the prisoners where bombed into submission until 86 holdouts, including Lindh, agreed to surrender after Northern Alliance forces flooded the basement they where holed up.
+An uprising was sparked on the 25th and over the course of the next 8 days, the prisoners were bombed into submission until 86 holdouts, including Lindh, agreed to surrender after Northern Alliance forces flooded the basement they were holed up.
 When Lindh’s Taliban Unit surrendered to Northern Alliance forces part of the agreement was that they would give up all weapons.
 In an interview taken shortly after being captured while he was partially drugged on morphine, Walker said that some of the Taliban had hidden grenades, “This is against what we had agreed upon [with the Northern Alliance], and this is against Islam.
 It is a major sin to break a contract, especially in military situations,”.
-It was these grenades that set the stage for the uprising that would wound Lindh and kill CIA operative Mike Spann.
-Spann’s death went on to become a major news as he was the first American to die in combat in Afghanistan.
+It was these grenades that set the stage for the uprising that would wound Lindh and kill CIA operative, Mike Spann.
+Spann’s death went on to become major news as he was the first American to die in combat in Afghanistan.

 Walker Growing Up